lesander/magister-calendar/README.md

 ## Installing
 Make sure that all requirements are present on your system.

-### 1. Enabeling the Google Calendar API
+### 1. Enabling the Google Calendar API
 Before being able to use Magister Calendar, you'll have to [enable the Google Calendar API](https://console.developers.google.com/flows/enableapi?apiid=calendar) through the Google Developer Console.
-Thhis little tutorial will help you get through the maze of Google's Developer Console.
+This little tutorial will help you get through the maze of Google's Developer Console.

 ![Enable API](http://img.prntscr.com/img?url=http://i.imgur.com/VHo30ws.png)